Failure of the invariant cycle theorem over $\mathbb Z$: Abstract

 \section{Abstract}

+We initiate a study of the local invariant cycle theorem with integral coefficients for 1-parameter semistable families of varieties.
+We show that it always holds for $H^1$, and it holds for $H^2$ if the general fiber has trivial Albanese variety.
+The latter generalizes results of Friedman, Griffiths, and Scattone on K3 surfaces and I-surfaces.

-We construct a counterexample to both the local and global invariant cycle theorems with integral coefficients.
-The example is a semistable one-parameter family of elliptic surfaces with $p_g=q=1$ and constant period map.
-The smooth fibers have the smallest possible discriminant, and are associated with Vinberg's most algebraic K3 surface.
-Our construction generalizes the Shioda--Inose construction for rational double covers of K3 surfaces.
+We construct the first example of a semistable family which fails the local (and global) invariant cycle theorems with integral coefficients.
+The family has constant period map associated to $H^2$, and its smooth fibers are algebraic surfaces with $p_g=q=1$; in particular, they have non-trivial Albanese varieties.
+The surfaces in the family have maximal Picard rank and minimal discriminant, and they are closely related to Vinberg's most algebraic K3 surface.
+Our construction also generalizes the Shioda--Inose construction for rational double covers of K3 surfaces.